aditya-azad/simple-ssg/README.md

 ## How to use

+You need python 3.10 (not tested on other versions) to begin with

 ### Install

 Use pyinstaller for creating an executable.
 After you run this command, you will get your executable in `dist` folder.